alterway/formations/cours/openstack/openstack-presentation-inside.en.md

 ### Implementation

--   Each sub-project is split in multiple services
+-   Each project is split in multiple services (example: API, scheduler, etc.)
 -   Communication between services: AMQP (RabbitMQ)
 -   Database: relational SQL (MySQL/MariaDB)
--   Memcached
+-   Caching: Memcached
--   etcd (à l'avenir)
+-   Distributed storage of configuration (to come): etcd
--   Generally: re-use of existing components
 -   Everything is written in Python (Django for the web part)
--   Multi tenancy
+-   Re-use of existing components

-### APIs
+### Multi-tenancy and APIs

+-   All projects are multi-tenants
 -   Each project has its *own* OpenStack API
 -   Some projects support the corresponding AWS API (EC2, S3)